strapi/strapi/docs/3.0.0-beta.x/getting-started/troubleshooting.md

 In the future Strapi does plan to implement a solution where Administrators could use the REST and GraphQL routes like a standard 3rd party provider, but there is no intention of allowing for the reverse.
 Instead within Q1/Q2 2020 we plan to offer a plugin called [Administrators Roles & Permissions](https://portal.productboard.com/strapi/1-public-roadmap/c/8-administrators-roles-permissions) that will allow you to control access to Administrators within the admin panel.
 As of right now there is no work around to currently do this, anyone with access to the admin panel will have full access to all parts of it.

-When this new plugin releases, there will be two versions:
+When this new plugin release, there will be two versions:

 - Community Edition
 - Enterprise Edition

 By default, the Community Edition will include 3 administrators and 3 pre-defined roles (Administrators, Editor, Author).
-Upgrading to the Enterprise Edition will unlock an unlimited numbers of administrators and roles.
+Upgrading to the Enterprise Edition will unlock an unlimited number of administrators and roles.

 ### Relations aren't maintaining their sort order